hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 [Netlify](https://www.netlify.com/) was great.
 After it initially seemed like an anti-pattern to use Astro for dynamic content, the site itself is quite fast and the experience was great.

-Htmx is conceptionally easy to grasp, and while the initial learning curve is somewhat steep, it plateaus relatively quickly, due to the standards-based approach.
+Htmx is conceptually easy to grasp, and while the initial learning curve is somewhat steep, it plateaus relatively quickly, due to the standards-based approach.
 For smaller apps we definitely already recommend to give htmx a try, for bigger apps we'll need to do more research.
 Hopefully, as more and more people learn these basic concepts, we can eventually use them for real projects